 Cleaning the Outdoor Unit of Your Mini-Split

 To clean the outdoor unit of your mini-split, start by removing any debris such as twigs, leaves, or grass that’s in, on, or around the unit.
 Then, use a garden hose or coil cleaning tool to spray down the exterior of the outdoor unit.
 Upon doing so, use a cloth to remove any dirt or grime that has accumulated on the unit’s housing.
-When you’re done cleaning the housing, make sure to dry it with a cloth.
+When you’re done cleaning a mini-split, make sure to dry it with a cloth.

 Next, use your hose and a cloth or cleaning brush to spray and scrub the grille as well as the fan cage of the outdoor unit.
 Once the grille is clean, remove it if you can, and use a damp cloth and soap to carefully clean the fan blades.
 The metal blades are fragile, so exercise caution to avoid bending or otherwise damaging them.
 Upon cleaning the blades, rinse them with water and wipe them dry with a clean cloth to prevent rusting.